Dubai Sports Excellence Awards Ceremony To Take Place On Thursday - UrduPoint

 Dubai Sports Excellence Awards Ceremony To Take Place On Thursday

-Dubai Sports Council honours excellence among athletes, clubs and football companies through Sports Excellence Awards

-DUBAI - Dubai Sports Council has announced that the awarding ceremony of the 8th Dubai Sports Excellence Awards will take place on Thursday, October 14, in Madinat Jumeirah’s Al Jawhara Ballroom, starting 11.30am.
+DUBAI, (UrduPoint / Pakistan Point News / WAM - 13th Oct, 2021) Dubai Sports Council has announced that the awarding ceremony of the 8th Dubai Sports Excellence Awards will take place on Thursday, 14th October, at Madinat Jumeirah’s Al Jawhara Ballroom, starting 11:30.

-The Council has received more than 100 nomination files for the eighth edition of Dubai Sports Excellence Awards, which takes into consideration the performance of athletes, clubs and football companies during the 2018-2019 and 2019-2020 seasons, and the best from among them will be honoured on October 14.
+The Council has received more than 100 nomination files for the eighth edition of Dubai Sports Excellence Awards, which takes into consideration the performance of athletes, clubs and football companies during the 2018-2019 and 2019-2020 seasons.

 Organised under the slogan "Unlimited Ambitions", the Dubai Sports Excellence will honour five winners in the Individual Excellence Category and four in the Institutional Excellence Category this year.